 Making elk sounds properly while hunting will increase your chances of success, especially during the rut.
 On this page we will get down to the nitty gritty of doing elk talk with elk hunting calls.

 Everyone is tempted to make bugle call sounds, including us, but the real temptation to bulls is cow elk calls.
 A bugling elk call is great for locating bulls early in the morning, but done too much will usually result in a bull elk moving away from you.
+There are great times to use bull sounds, though!
+Elk Nut's instructional elk communication productions discuss all of the elk sounds much more thoroughly than we can do here.

 Cows and calves, and even bulls, all make “mews” and “chirping” elk sounds.
 A mew sounds like a drawn out chirp.